The International Institute of Business Analysis (IIBA®) classifies a Business Analyst function as carrying out

 The answer is yes, they have to.

-To add further context to how a Business Analyst can function within an Agile environment, it’s important to understand how successful projects are being run.
+To add further context to how an Agile Business Analyst can function within an Agile environment, it’s important to understand how successful projects are being run.